filviu/blog/content/posts/2010/2010-02-12-rename-all-files-in-a-folder-from-upper-to-lower-case.md

   - temp_on

 ---
 Sometimes is needed to have all files in a folder in the same case.
-Here&#8217;s a small script to rename all files in the folder to lower case:
+Here's a small script to rename all files in the folder to lower case:
 [ccNe_bash]
 for i in *; do mv $i \`echo $i | tr \[:upper:\] \[:lower:\]\`; done
 [/ccNe_bash]